Why thousands of Illinois families are choosing Dallas-Fort Worth

 The adjustment isn’t “winter vs. summer,” it’s what time of year you spend your energy(and money) managing the weather.
 In Illinois, you brace for December through February; in Texas, the heavy lift is late spring through early fall, when 90‑plus degree days, humidity, and thunderstorm risk drive decisions about shade, A/C, and when you’re outside.
 Winter, by comparison, tends to feel more like an extended fall with cool snaps, the occasional cold shot, but not months(or even days) of snowpack and ice.
 Once you understand that trade of far less snow and deep freeze, more heat and rain‑driven drama, then you can choose a house, insurance setup, and daily routine that fit the Texas pattern instead of planning like you’re still in Illinois.

-What You’re Leaving Behind (New York)
+What You’re Leaving Behind (Illinois)

 Four Distinct Seasons (Including Real Winter)